Oil prices retreat as OPEC, Russia prepared to raise output under U.S. pressure | CBC News

 Nur Bekri, administrator of China's National Energy Administration, told Falih he hopes Saudi Arabia "can take further substantial actions to guarantee adequate supply" in the crude oil market, the Saudi energy ministry statement said.

-While Russia and OPEC benefit from higher oil prices, up almost 20 percent since the end of last year, their voluntary output cuts have opened the door to other producers, such as the U.S. shale sector, to ramp up production and gain market share.
+While Russia and OPEC benefit from higher oil prices, up almost 20 per cent since the end of last year, their voluntary output cuts have opened the door to other producers, such as the U.S. shale sector, to ramp up production and gain market share.

 The final production number is not set yet as dividing up the extra barrels among deal participants could be tricky, the sources said.